nosilver4u/force-regenerate-thumbnails/readme.txt

 Regenerate all thumbnails from the Tools admin menu.
 Regenerate batches of images via the Media Library list mode.
 Select the images to regenerate and then use the Bulk Actions drop-down menu to Force Regenerate Thumbnails.
 Use attachment actions to regenerate thumbnails for a single image.

 Several filters exist for advanced usage.
 See more via [this gist](https://gist.github.com/nosilver4u/eb858df10521aece2044a3a15ccdd17b).

+You may report security issues through our Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/force-regenerate-thumbnails)

 == Installation ==